Skip to content

 Eat and meet is the theme of the Festival’s popular Literary Lunches which give audiences and authors the chance to get together informally in the Cedars Dining Hall.

-This year there are four talks and four lunches on offer, each one offering a different topic to digest along with a light lunch of soup, artisan bread and a wickedly delicious pudding.
+Each occasion offers a different topic to digest along with a light lunch of soup, artisan bread and a wickedly delicious pudding.

 Wells Literary Quiz